DiegoT19/Football-Games-widget/README.md

   Go to https://www.football-data.org/ and sign up for a free API key.
   Once registered, save your API key for later.

-Step 4: Create the Widget
+Step 4: Create the Widget \n
   Download the code provided

 Step 5: